 Try out some of the things on the following list, and watch as your apartment seems to magically have more space!
 These apartment tips can help you adjust to a smaller living space without sacrificing functionality and design.
+Keep reading for our advice on how to make your apartment look bigger.

 Choose Colors Carefully